 We’ve already written about creating a great search UI on our blog – there are many things to consider when designing a search.
 Unfortunately, there is no way we can get into all of them in this blog post.

-However, we’re going to examine some of the essential aspects of an intuitive and easy-to-use search for web apps to get you started.
+However, we’re going to examine some of the essential aspects of an intuitive and easy-to-use search for web apps (or in app search) to get you started.

 Search position and design